act-rules/act-rules.github.io/_rules/links-with-identical-names-serve-equivalent-purpose-b20e66.md

 #### Failed Example 4

-Same accessible name used for image links going to different resources:
+The same accessible name is used for image links going to different resources.

 ```html
 <a href="http://facebook.com"><img src="facebook.jpg" alt="Follow us"/></a>